 AWARD IMPLEMENTATION PROCEDURES

 A sponsored program is not operational until the funding document is signed by all those required and the PI approves all terms and conditions.
 Awards at Texas State are made to the university and are not personal grants or contracts to the PI.
-Only the president or his or her designee can obligate the university and are the only persons authorized to sign a grant or contract.
-Before making a commitment, financial or otherwise, the university must receive a signed copy of the contract or a formal award in writing or the funding source must guarantee to the director of OSP that such award is in transit.
-If a PI deems it necessary to begin work prior to receiving an executed agreement, the PI can establish an expenditure account in accordance with Section 05.03 of UPPS No. 02.02.02, Sponsored Programs – Post Award.
+Only the president, or his or her designee, can obligate the university and are the only persons authorized to sign a grant or contract.
+Before making a commitment, financial or otherwise, the university must receive a signed copy of the contract or a formal award in writing or the funding source must guarantee to the director of Pre Award Support Services that such award is in transit.
+If a PI deems it necessary to begin work prior to receiving an executed agreement, the PI can establish a provisional expenditure account in accordance with Section 05.03 of UPPS No. 02.02.02, Sponsored Programs – Post Award.
 In the event that a PI or other unauthorized individual or contracting official signs a contract or award with a funding source, the university may hold that individual personally liable for any expenditure or obligation of university resources to the subsequently invalid contract or award.
 Additionally, the university may take disciplinary action against that individual including revocation of the individual’s status as a PI.

-Acceptance of the award constitutes a commitment by the PI to comply throughout the grant period with all policies of The Texas State University System (TSUS), the university, all state and federal regulations, and comply with all funding agency requirements.
-If the PI does not comply, the AVPR or the OSP director will ensure that the university fulfills its contractual obligations under the award’s terms.
+Acceptance of the award constitutes a commitment by the PI to comply throughout the grant period with all policies of The Texas State University System (TSUS), the university, all state and federal regulations, and with all funding agency requirements.
+If the PI does not comply, the AVPR will ensure that the university fulfills its contractual obligations under the award’s terms.
 These steps may include removing the PI from the grant or contract and prohibiting him or her from future work as a PI.